-|Type:||Trad, Alpine, 2000 ft, 20 pitches, Grade IV|
+|Type:||Trad, Alpine, 2800 ft (848 m), 20 pitches, Grade IV|

-|Shared By:||peachy spohn on Sep 3, 2008|
+|Shared By:||peachy spohn on Sep 3, 2008 with 1 Suggestions|

-|Admins:||Scott Coldiron, Nate Ball, Jon Nelson, Micah Klesick|
+|Admins:||Scott Coldiron, Jon Nelson, Micah Klesick, Z Winters|

 Roughly the first 3 pitches are the hardest.
 1: Climb up easy terrain off a big ledge about 150 feet above the base of the toe to a small tree.
 2: Continue up through an awkward 5.8 slot (harder with backpacks) to a face and then to a nice ledge.
 Small crimps inside the slot for the left hand are useful and make sure to step out on the face with your feet.
 3: Follow a striking lie back crack on your left for quite a ways.
 This is 5.9+ and sustained.
 Once you pull over a small roof there will be another ledge to set up a belay.